karahanozen98/react-calculator/README.md

-This is a infix calculator created with React
+This is a infix calculator created with React.
  Here is a working demo https://easycalculatorv1.netlify.app/